pshjt/dmm/README.md

 ## License
 Dark Mod Manager is licensed under the MIT License.
-THe project relies on [wxWidgets](https://www.wxwidgets.org/) and [7z-cpp](https://github.com/getnamo/7zip-cpp).
+The project relies on [wxWidgets](https://www.wxwidgets.org/) and [7z-cpp](https://github.com/getnamo/7zip-cpp).
 Refer to their websites for respective licensing information.